 Where to stay

 To ensure a comfortable visit and easy access to all the places you want to see, the first thing you should consider is the location of your hotel.
-The InterContinental Osaka near Osaka Station is a good choice for experiencing top-notch Japanese hospitality.
+Theis a good choice for experiencing top-notch Japanese hospitality.
 It’s in the Kita area around Umeda Station, where you’ll find stops for major subway and rail lines.
 This neighborhood is also known for its incredible shopping and great local attractions.

 First Day in Osaka